NCCER Electrical Level 3 Module 6 Distribution Equipment Practice Test

 1 / 400

-Which of the following is NOT a common cause of ground faults?
+What is a common cause of transformer failure?

 Next Question